 The CHRB Methodology is composed of indicators spread across six Measurement Themes with different weightings.
 These levels have been carefully developed through numerous consultations with stakeholders to seek to achieve a balance between measuring actual human rights impacts on the ground as well as the effectiveness of policies and processes implemented across large and complex companies to systematically address their human rights risks and impacts.

-Indicators follow a set structure, awarding either 0, 1, or 2 points depending on whether the requirements are fulfilled through a review of publicly available information.
-In the 2018 assessment, half points will be awarded when a company meets one of several requirements for indicators where a score 1 or a score 2 contain several criteria.
+Indicators follow a set structure, awarding either 0, 0.5, 1, 1.5 or 2 points depending on whether the requirements are fulfilled through a review of publicly available information.
+In the 2018 assessment, half points were awarded when a company met one of several requirements for indicators where a score 1 or a score 2 contain several criteria.
 See the 2018 Methodology for more information on this.

 A company’s score on a Measurement Theme is calculated by adding the number of points awarded in the respective Theme and dividing it by the maximum number of points available.
 The scores on all Measurement Themes are then weighted to produce a company’s total CHRB score.